 This may seem obvious, but weeds can inhibit your pepper plant’s ability to grow.
 While weeding is a chore, it is important to avoid your peppers from competing with unwanted plants.
 Weeds can also be a breeding ground for unwanted pests.

-Pull weeds when they are small to prevent large, soil-disturbing root systems.
-Alternatively, lay down a mulch cover around the base of your peppers, such as straw or black tarp.
+Pull weeds when they are small to prevent large, nutrient-stealing root systems.
+Alternatively, lay down a mulch cover around the base of your peppers, such as chopped straw or a black tarp.
 This will prevent weeds from growing in the first place.